IDEAS IN CIRCULATION

 3. MERCHANDISE YOUR MISSION

-Think National Geographic where a subscription delivers more than a passive sit-back-and-read magazine.
+Think like National Geographic where a subscription delivers more than a passive sit-back-and-read magazine.
 It comes with invitations to join guided expeditions and travel adventures across the map.
 Plus opportunities to shop the world — Irish wool sweaters, handcrafted Himalayan jewelry, Tunisian fish platters — in ways that celebrate cultures.

 These kind of immersive experiences and distinctive products can merchandise your mission and brand your magazine as not only a must-read, but also a must-try and must-have.

 It can be as simple as “Finds of The Week” — books and gifts curated by the editors of that magazine.
 Or “Split Decision” and “Intelligent Tees” — mind games and gear that make Mental Floss more than a trivial pursuit for its thousands of fans.